mathias-ws/prog2005-assignment1/README.md

     }

 # Known bugs
-Because of a bug in the university info api using the country `Vietnam` can be a bit flacky because the api registers as `Viet Nam`.
+* Because of a bug in the university info api using the country `Vietnam` can be a bit flacky because the api registers as `Viet Nam`.
+* When the country name in the university api is different from the common name in the country api there might occur some edge cases where no results will be shown.

 # How to deploy
 There are three ways to deploy this app.
 You can: manually build the project using `go build`,